-Advanced reading classes are offered in each language every semester.
 The Latin class at this level constitutes modules CCS311 and CCS312.
-The Greek class is normally taken only by postgraduates, but may be taken under the heading of CCS308 and CCS310.
-Students who have studied Latin or Greek for at least two years and are confident in their independent reading abilities, should attend these advanced options as listed below.
+Students who have studied Latin for at least two years and are confident in their independent reading abilities will have much to gain from these classes.

 Special Project in Classics

 We offer a limited number of places to final-year students in CCS303.II Special Project in Classics, which is designed for students who wish to conduct an independent research project.
 If you are interested in pursing such a project, please speak to a member of staff with whom you would like to work.
 Acceptance to the module is competitive and is based on a formal application submitted by the end of September.
 This application must be approved by the potential supervisor and should include an outline of the proposed project, as well as preliminary annotated bibliography.
 The completed project will be submitted at the end of Semester Two.

 Where possible, suitable modules from Celtic Civilisation are made available for Classics students and can be taken as optional modules.
 This year, one final-year module is offered in Semester One.
 For more information, see the relevant section.